Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 The figure below shows the gas consumed per person by region between 2005 and 2022.
 In this figure the scale is set to plot the colour of the choropleth between the maxima and minima of the whole set not just for each year.
 This means we can use this figure to compare regional trends as well as trends over time.

-The figure shows a consistent trend towards less gas usage, as we would expect from figure (Figure 8).
+The figure shows a consistent trend towards less gas usage, as we would expect from Figure 8.
 It also shows a regional trend of greater gas consumption in the north of England.
 The largest consumers in 2022 where the East Midlands and Yorkshire and The Humber, with a value of 5.2 MWh/person, the lowest consumer was the South East, with a value of 3.3 MWh/person.

 Please note this figure only plots domestic energy consumption so will not be skewed by industry energy use.